 How to Get More Kids in Sunday School

 The lack of children and youth in Sunday school is a serious issue for churches.
-Many denominations have seen an overall decline in attendance since the 1970s.
+Many denominations have seen an overall decline in attendance since I was a child in the 1970s.
 The number of those under 18 attending church has declined by 41 per cent as well, which is higher than our population growth over time would suggest; "the percentage drop among kids age 12-17 was 28%, while adult attendance fell 23%."
 This drop means that if we continue to lose young people at this rate, then future generations may not be familiar with Christianity or even religion altogether.

 The solution?
 Involvement!
 Church members need to get more participation from their younger community members and make them feel like part of something bigger.
 But ... how?

 Kids are the future of your church.
 The more kids you can get into Sunday school and Bible school, the better off you'll be.
 Kids will grow up to become adults (duh, right?), and if they feel welcomed when they're young, then there's a good chance that they'll want to continue coming back as an adult.
 There are many ways to make sure your Sunday school or Bible School welcomes these precious children!
 This blog post includes tips for attracting more kids to your program, including using technology creatively, designing spaces with children in mind, planning engaging lessons that teach age-appropriate material and creating opportunities for hands-on learning experiences.

 Here are 5 great ideas to help you consider some ideas on how to increase Sunday school attendance.